 You might already be providing several service integrations for your customers.
 However, verticalization means that you also need to find the perfect options tailored to your client that offer long-term support and work without any hiccups.
 These might include:

 - A powerful UCaaS solution that gives them the ability to communicate from anywhere and on any device.

 - An omnichannel contact center solution that would empower your client with advanced ways to improve the experience of their end customers.

 - SD-WAN, which would streamline WAN management and support a globally dispersed workforce for your end customer while reducing overall CAPEX and OPEX.

-- Direct Route to Microsoft Teams, which allows your customers to seamlessly make, receive, and transfer calls to and from landlines and mobile phones from within the Teams app.
+- Cloud Voice to Microsoft Teams, which allows your customers to seamlessly make, receive, and transfer calls to and from landlines and mobile phones from within the Teams app.

 Tackling MSP Verticals Requires the Right Vendor

 Expanding your portfolio will give you the choice of clients from the MSP verticals you serve.
 Anyone looking to enter a vertical – be it healthcare, finance, or education – can benefit from specialization.
 Even diversified companies can benefit from some of the vertical marketing strategies that specialized MSPs are using.